Kick off the new tax year with 50% off our Ltd company accountancy packages!

-The eligibility criteria for all the grants are the same.
-You do not need to have claimed the first or second grants to claim the third or fourth grants: for example, your business may have been adversely affected by Coronavirus more recently.
+The eligibility criteria for all the grants are similar, though the fourth and fifth grants are open to more recently self-employed people provided they submitted Self Assessment for the 2019/20 tax year.
+You do not need to have claimed the previous grants to claim the fourth or fifth grants: for example, your business may have been adversely affected by Coronavirus more recently.

-Self-employed people who were eligible for the first or second SEISS grant should be eligible for the third and fourth grants, so long as their business has been adversely affected by the coronavirus pandemic.
+Self-employed people who were eligible for the first three SEISS grants should be eligible for the fourth and fifth grants, so long as their business has been adversely affected by the coronavirus pandemic.

 There is no minimum threshold over which a business’s income, costs or activity need to be changed by, but you must keep appropriate records as evidence of how your business has been adversely affected.
 For instance, you should keep records of how your income has reduced compared to the previous year, an increase in bad debts or a reduction in the number of clients your business can serve.